GJoe2/giggle-fruit/README.md

 ## Overview

 Giggle Fruit is a lightweight minigame built primarily with JavaScript, along with some CSS and HTML.
-The goal and gameplay details can be expanded here.

 ## Features